 OPEN GRAPH TAGS

-In the case of social networks like Facebook, Google+, LinkedIn and a few others, Open Graph tags are the source of these rich snippets, these tags allow you to craft custom titles, descriptions, and images to be used when your pages are shared on these social media.
+In the case of social networks like Facebook, Google+, LinkedIn, and a few others, Open Graph tags are the source of these rich snippets, these tags allow you to craft custom titles, descriptions, and images to be used when your pages are shared on these social media.

-After sharing a URL with Twitter cards setup correctly, you will see a Twitter card added to your tweet.
-Here is an example of Summary card with Large Image.
-Twitter actually gives you two types of cards that you can implement on your website:
+After sharing a URL with Twitter cards set up correctly, you will see a Twitter card added to your tweet.
+Here is an example of a Summary Card with a Large Image.
+Twitter gives you two types of cards that you can implement on your website:

 Summary Cards with Large Image: Similar to a Summary Card, but with a prominently featured image.
-The summary card with large image feature a large, full width prominent image with alongside a tweet.
+The summary card with a large image features a large, full-width prominent image alongside a tweet.